 Nicholas joined Watsi on May 26th, 2014.
-Four years ago, Nicholas became the 1339th member to automatically support a new Watsi patient every month.
+Five years ago, Nicholas became the 1339th member to automatically support a new Watsi patient every month.
 Since then, 4,626 more people have become monthly donors!
 Nicholas' most recent donation supported Tho, a mom from Cambodia, to fund nerve-repair surgery so she can use her left hand again.

 Nicholas has funded healthcare for 60 patients in 11 countries.